Kurisasa/Superhero/README.md

 
 Modular development approach

 
 Model This is an interface defining the data to be displayed or otherwise acted upon in the user interface.

 
-View This is a passive interface that displays data (the model) and routes user commands ( events ) to the presenter to act upon that 
+View This is a passive interface that displays data (the model) and routes user commands ( events ) to the presenter to act upon that.

+
 Presenter The middle man that acts upon the model and the view.
 It retrieves data from repositories (the model), and formats it for display in the view.

 
 Manager This is part of the model layer, but allows reuse of model layer across modules.

 
 Repository This is responsible for accessing the API and receiving API